 Every Tuesday, some 50 older people, their caregivers, and volunteers gather at Fourth Presbyterian Church in downtown Chicago to sing old songs and learn new ones in a program founded last year by Jonathan Miller, a professional musician, and his wife, Sandy Siegel Miller of Holy Nativity in Clarendon Hills, a clinical child psychologist who is a postulant for the diaconate in the Diocese of Chicago.

 “It’s just a great group, very professional, great music,” says Nelson, 68, a retired high school teacher and construction worker.
 His father-in-law’s memory is fading, he says, but the loss is not yet debilitating.
 “Having me come down and doing this together, it’s great.
 He has a very good voice, and he understands music.
 I have never sung in my life.
 I just stumble through all the parts.
-It makes a big difference in both of our lives.”
+It makes a big difference in both our lives.”

 It has made a big difference in the Millers’ lives as well.

 “Do you have any idea what a privilege it is to be in the midst of that kind of love and beauty?”
 Jonathan Miller asks.
 “We’re giving people a place where they can be seen and heard in a way that is not negative.
 That is part of the sacredness of what we’re doing.
 Even when you have memory loss, you can feel joy and connect to people; you can feel in relationship.
 We have witnessed that.
-There’s a holy shimmer in the place.”
+There’s a holy shimmer in the place.

 Bruce and Anne Hunt, both 82, were two of the first to join Good Memories Choir.
 Bruce, a retired college professor, holds an MDiv from McCormick Theological Seminary.
-His wife, Anne, was a pioneer in the field of food and nutrition and has co-authored numerous books on healthy eating.
+His wife, Anne, was a pioneer in the field of blood and nutrition and has co-authored numerous books on healthy eating.
 Three years ago, Anne was diagnosed with Alzheimer’s.
 Choir rehearsal remains a highlight of their week.

 “The music really moves me,” Bruce says.
 “What we do to get started each Tuesday morning is to sing ‘Oh What a Beautiful Morning,’ and it just raises the roof when we do that.
 There’s a real spirit in the room, and there’s a real feeling of hope and excitement.”